MarchandMD/my_hangman/markdown_notes/hangmanPart2.md

 Now, there's a lot of other things I need to be able to do.

 I guess the first thing I want to do is...do I want to move that code into it's own method?

+Ok, did it.
+That was fairly easy.

+So now what?

+Now, I need to look at the `solution.obscured` and i need to know if `any? == "_"`

+Ok, I've got the end of game behavior solved.
+Sort of.

+Now there are a lot of other things that I sort of need to look at.

+Like, one off things.
+I mean, the game can either end by winning, or the player runs out of letters; I mean, that's really how the game should be played.

+I mean, why would I want to limit the number of turns they have?

+Well, that's the nature of HANGMAN...is that they have until there is a 'hangman' drawn.

+So, what do I need to do next?

+Because I sort of have the logic more or less done, right?

+I mean, not really.
+I still want to work on the logic.

+###No more letters available...
+Do I need to develop this?
+I mean, if the user takes too many guesses, they'll lose, right?
+And there will be less than (<) 26 parts on the hangman.

+So then I guess i don't really need to build out the functionality to handle a situation where there are no more letters, right?

+So, i guess what I would like to do is figure out some way to allow the user to guess the solution.

+And that's got to be in the game play `while` loop, yeah?

+And that's sort of a different thing.

+I mean, it's kind of it's own thing.
+Like, I could ask at the beginning of every turn, would you like to attempt to solve the secret word?